dev-nass/SecondYear-HTML/August/Landing Search/!READMe.md

 # Landing Search Bar

 Just a random Idea popped out of my mind.
+Made in August 09, 2024

 ## Core Explanation
 - Form is used as a container ---